CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 In _Middle-earth: The Wizards_, you play one of these five Wizards.
 Your goal is to marshal the forces of the Free Peoples so that Sauron can be resisted until the One Ring is destroyed.
 Since your fellow Wizards do not agree on how to best accomplish this goal, you must battle for the minds, bodies, and souls of the Free Peoples.

 In _The Lord of the Rings_, Gandalf was the only Wizard to succeed.
 Saruman was corrupted by power, Radagast "went native," and Alatar and Pallando disappeared into the East.
-Only Gandalf remained true to his task, eventually marshaling the characters and forces that withstood Sauron's might long enough for the Fellowship to destroy the One Ring.
+Only Gandalf remained true to his task, eventually marshalling the characters and forces that withstood Sauron's might long enough for the Fellowship to destroy the One Ring.

 "Evil Forces" are represented by _hazards_ that the players use against one another.
 For example, if you move a character into Moria, your opponent could play a Troll card as a hazard.
 These hazards are not "controlled" by the Wizards, but rather they represent the forces of Sauron, who himself is in a "dormant" or hiding phase.
 The players are "good," so conflict takes the form of hazards and direct attempts to "persuade" or "dominate" each other and each other's characters and forces.